 There is no requirement of the owner or the dog to know obstacles or the rules of agility before attending class.

 This class is for dog/handler teams that are new to the sport of agility.
 Handlers (humans) should be eager to learn and want to have fun with their dog.
 Dogs should be able to pay attention to their handlers on-leash with distractions and off-leash with no to minimal distractions.

-8 classes in 7 weeks.
+8 classes in approximately 8 weeks.
 Classes will be held on either Thursday evenings or Saturday mornings, depending on which works better for your schedule.

 Policy for make-up classes:

 If class is held but a student is unable to attend, the instructor will not offer a “make-up” class.
 If the instructor cancels class (e.g., due to weather), a make-up class will be offered.
 The instructor will communicate with you the make-up date and time.